sebastianwindeck/GitPolitics/docs/README.md

 For all of you, who are not familiar with GitHub.
 Here is a little introduction page about [features of Github](https://github.com/features).
 They are very generic and appliable for several domains not only coding, but also politics.

-The [git cheat sheet](https://www.git-tower.com/blog/git-cheat-sheet) or the official [GitHub cheat sheet](https://github.github.com/training-kit/) are a useful tool to get an overview of general the functions of git.
+The [git cheat sheet](http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf), [git cheat sheet from tower](https://www.git-tower.com/blog/git-cheat-sheet) or the official [GitHub cheat sheet](https://github.github.com/training-kit/) are a useful tool to get an overview of general the functions of git.
 Later on, we will provide a political definition of those functions and a domain applied git version for politics.
 For sure this will include a cheat sheet for '''gitpol'''

 ## [Git GUI]